Noroff-FEU-Assignments/project-exam-2-hermon1/README3REPORT.md

 I have aimed to have all the required functionality ontop of adding as much extra functionality that was capable of providing considering the time constraints.

 I had some difficulties with responsiveness but bootstrap made it a little easier to create a well responsive and accesible solution.

+Bugs was a big problem. the site was working great before i had to deploy to netlify.
+After i thought i fixed all the issues the site was not working the same.